sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## Start

-Use this option to start a recording by using one or more profiles.
+The **Start** option starts a recording by using one or more profiles.

 ### Syntax